Hans-Peter Martin: European Parliament 1999–2004

-In the 1999 European Parliament elections Martin was elected as the independent frontrunner of the Social Democratic Party of Austria.
+In the 1999 European Parliament elections Martin was elected as the independent frontrunner of the Social Democratic Party of Austria (SPOe).
 Martin left the European Parliamentary Group of Social Democrats in 2004.

 Since then Martin was reelected through his independent candidate list, Hans-Peter Martin's List, in 2004 and 2009.

 Early in 2004, he accused MEPs of all parties of falsely claiming reimbursement of travel and subsistence expenses.
 He produced evidence of MEP's signing the register in the morning to receive their daily allowance, and then immediately leaving the building.
 Broadcast on German TV, the accusations caused an uproar.
 The then European Parliament spokesman Hans Gert Pöttering dismissed Martin's accusations as unnecessarily aggressive and the President of the Parliament Pat Cox said that he would have preferred to deal with the case internally.

 In response, Martin was accused of claiming too much in meal expenses.
 He was later cleared of this charge.

 Eventually the disclosures and the public outrage Martin's revelations induced resulted in a change of the expense system.